Caroline Darian, auteure de "J'ai cessé de t'appeler papa", engagée avec le #mendorspas contre la soumission chimique et les violences invisibles.

 A Family Tragedy Revealed

-The trial of Dominique P. is shaping up to be a landmark event in raising awareness of chemical submission, a scourge still too little known.
-Arrested in September 2020, this seventy-year-old man, who had seemed impeccable until then, is accused of having drugged his own wife, Gisèle Pelicaud, for a decade to allow strangers, recruited via the Internet, to rape her at their home in Mazan (Vaucluse).
-The investigation, initially linked to a voyeurism case, uncovered video recordings of these assaults, carefully organized by Dominique P. himself, revealing the involvement of 83 attackers, of whom 50 have been identified.
-These individuals, some of whom visited the couple's home up to six times, will be tried before the Vaucluse criminal court starting in September, facing up to 20 years in prison.
-This trial is therefore expected to be a key moment in recognizing and combating chemical submission, bringing this alarming issue to public attention.
+The trial of Dominique P. is shaping up to be a landmark event in raising awareness of chemical submission, a still too little-known scourge.
+Arrested in September 2020, this seventy-year-old man, who had seemed impeccable until then, is accused of drugging his own wife, Gisèle Pelicaud, for a decade to allow strangers, recruited via the Internet, to rape her at their home in Mazan (Vaucluse).
+The investigation, initially linked to a voyeurism case, uncovered video recordings of these assaults, carefully organized by Dominique P. himself, revealing the involvement of 83 attackers, 50 of whom have been identified.
+These individuals, some of whom visited the couple’s home up to six times, will be tried before the Vaucluse criminal court starting in September, facing up to 20 years in prison.
+This trial thus promises to be a key moment for recognizing and combating chemical submission, bringing this alarming issue to public attention.

-The case of Dominique P., marked by serious accusations of chemical submission and organized rapes against his wife, also reveals deeply disturbing violations of family privacy.
+The Dominique P. case, marked by serious accusations of chemical submission and organized rapes against his wife, also reveals deeply disturbing violations of family privacy.
 Beyond these inhuman acts, Dominique is also accused of violating the privacy of his two stepdaughters and his own daughter, Caroline, by photographing them naked or in suggestive poses without their consent, using hidden devices.
-These sordid revelations, which include Dominique P.'s denial regarding the drugging or assault of Caroline, add an additional dimension of deviance to an already heavily charged trial against him.
+These sordid revelations, including Dominique P.’s denial of drugging or assaulting Caroline, add an additional layer of deviance to an already heavily charged trial against him.

 Overcoming Preconceptions

-Chemical submission, as Caroline Darian points out, is not limited to the widespread image of drugs slipped into a drink at a nightclub.
+Chemical submission, as Caroline Darian points out, is not limited to the common image of drugs slipped into a drink at a nightclub.
 It also occurs within the family sphere, often using commonly available medications.
-This general lack of knowledge makes the scale of the problem even more worrying.
-The #Mendorspas campaign aims to broaden public understanding of the different forms of chemical submission and to break down misconceptions.
+This general lack of awareness makes the scale of the problem even more worrying.
+The #Mendorspas campaign aims to broaden public knowledge about the different forms of chemical submission and to break down misconceptions.

 Symptoms and Early Detection